brandonyen/fpga_piano/README.md

 ## Compiling/Execution Instructions
 - Files in this repository should be the only ones necessary to run in Vivado
-- The source files and constraints are in the srcs folder
+- In case the project does not open, the source files and constraints are in the srcs folder and can be added manually to a Vivado RTL project

 ## Project I/O
 Inputs